-I see the study of life in the fields of evolution and ecology somewhat like the symbols in the Masonic lodge.
-All the symbols are there and the terms are accurate but like the neophytes in the lodge we are prone to misunderstand what they mean.
+I see the study of life in the fields of evolution and ecology somewhat like the symbols in the Tarot deck.
+All the symbols are there and the terms are accurate but like the neophytes yet to be initiated we are prone to misunderstand what they mean.
 We are blind to the real implications of these symbol systems, these sciences, for our lives.
 Contemplation is our initiatory methodology by which the understandings of the adepts can be acquired.
 Less poetically: if you really get it, you live it.
 Climate change is not just a political football and green marketing opportunities.
 The eco-crises are not just for our entertainment.
 Something much more powerful is going on here for our species, something involving planet wide forces across deep time and its dream time.
 Dream time, as I understand it, is like Jung’s collective unconscious or our shared consciousness, or the summation of all that is conscious.
 Something like this exists emergent among us since human consciousness is not separate and isolated from the rest of life’s awareness in which it is rooted.
 In order to tune into that, the small worldview of consumerism needs to be left far, far behind.
 The heart is noble, yet it remains a choice for each and every one of us whether or not to heed the wakeup call in the age of limits.
-With evolution and ecology we are in the temple’s Holy of Holies where it would be wise to take off our shoes, for we are treading on our sacred ground.
+With evolution and ecology we are in the temple’s Holy of Holies where it would be wise to take off our shoes, for we are treading on sacred ground.

 We have been looking into the ins and outs of evolutionary mechanisms the past few weeks.
 The recommended contemplations have been around the extent of evolution’s reach, its all-encompassing nature.
 This has been offered to try and provide us with some felt sense of just how vast the living network of our planetary biosphere really is.
 Earlier we looked at how easy it is for our minds to form abstractions and generalizations which while helpful in some contexts also blind us to the actual.
 In nature we find everything is unique and at least a little bit different than its neighbor; every blade of grass, every leaf, every mouse and every elephant.
 These are the differences that are all important from the evolutionary perspective.
 To really appreciate what is involved requires, it seems to me, a concomitant appreciation of the vastness of the forms and forces involved.
 Otherwise our understanding is threatened by an overly simple generalization of the subject which leaves the impression of the biosphere as an unthinking machine.